lucidBrot/einz/protocols/CommunicationModel/messages.md

 The header must always contain `messagegroup` and `messagetype`.
 The body may vary.
 `messagegroup` is camelCase, `messagetype` is PascalCase, to make it easier to visually distinguish them.

+Within the program, messagegroup and messagetype might be null if the mapping was not registered.

   ```json
   {
     "header":{